sUS home Our Recommendations

 Companies like Meta (Facebook, Instagram), Alphabet/Google, Twitter/X, Oracle/TikTok, etc. have many issues like mass surveillance, targeted ads, lack of privacy, and personalized algorythms that lead to information bubbles.

-We prefer to meet in person for this reason, contact us for information on events or to join our general weekly meetins.
+We prefer to meet in person for this reason, contact us for information on events or to join our general weekly meetings.

 Your Phone